 The problem was twofold: First, the department needed to integrate processes for discrete water sampling into existing processes for collecting continuous data.
 Second, DELWP needed a convenient way to make new and existing data readily available to stakeholders assessing water quality before and after the wildfires as well as subsequent major storm events.

 Scientists will continue to track the recovery of the catchments over the coming months and years.

 The department used a new software module to incorporate discrete datasets and shared hydrometeorological data with stakeholders via an online portal.

 As an existing user of KISTERS hydromet software to manage continuous monitoring data, DELWP knew that its workflow could be preserved as it sought to integrate non-continuous water quality data and analytical laboratory results.

 The agency has been using Hydstra software to automate data ingestion, storage, quality assurance, analysis, and reporting of surface water level and rainfall.

 Following the brushfires, the department quickly sought to perform similar value-added processing on discrete water quality sampling data.
 Program managers can now schedule site visits, verify collected samples and replicates against lab orders and results, and confidently document the chain of custody.

-DELWP staff use the new software module to store continuous and discrete datasets and perform quality control protocols.
-Subsequently analysis, reporting, and sharing are conducted on information of the highest quality.
+DELWP staff uses the new software module to store continuous and discrete datasets and perform quality control protocols.
+Subsequently, analysis, reporting, and sharing are performed with information of the highest quality.

 In addition to its existing Water Measurement Information System web portal, the department chose to provide a dedicated Post Bushfire Recovery Web Portal.
 Agency staff and regional stakeholders can explore, compare and download existing hydrometeorological data and new water quality information in greater detail.
 The new portal also displays remote sensing fire extent and intensity observations to more closely monitor burn scars and runoff impacts on water quality.